California

 Our Programs

 From neighborhood food access to climate research, prospects for discovery and involvement abound.
-Whether you’re a high-school teacher, a community volunteer, curious about a career in farming, or a lover of local food, we invite you to explore our offerings.
+Whether you’re a high-school teacher, a community volunteer, curious about a career in farming, or a lover of local food, we invite you to explore what we have to offer.

 Farmers market